- PDF doc

 Catherine brings her considerable experience as a consumer advocate and ombudsman to the Board.
 She is the Independent Customer Advocate at NAB, where her role includes making decisions about complex and sensitive complaints and advising on how to improve complaints handling and the customer experience.
 She is also an independent consumer representative to the Financial Ombudsman Service.
 Catherine was previously an Ombudsman and Head of Market Affairs at the UK’s Financial Ombudsman Service, where she made decisions in more than 2,500 cases, and led external engagement for that organisation.
 Catherine is a former CEO of the Consumer Law Centre Victoria (which later became the Consumer Action Legal Centre) and was Senior Policy Officer at Choice, and is a former Chair of the Consumers Federation of Australia.
 As well as running a human rights legal NGO and the UK’s whistleblower NGO, she was also a member of the Legal Services Consumer Panel in England – the expert advisory body to the UK’s Legal Services Board.

 Cate is an experienced Director who holds positions on numerous Boards, providing a depth of knowledge in governance, investment, strategic planning and diversity.
 A current director and Chair of the industry superannuation fund, CareSuper, Cate is a director on several other superannuation industry boards, and is also a director of the Mother’s Day Classic Foundation.
 She has previously held executive positions as CEO of AGEST Super and The Trade Union Training Authority.
 Cate holds a Bachelor of Arts (Social Sciences) and is a Graduate and Fellow of the Australian Institute of Superannuation Trustees.
-Cate was appointed to the Board by the Governor in Council in August 2016.
-Cate was appointed to the Board in 2016.
+Cate was appointed to the Board by the Governor in Council in August 2016, and in 2020 was awarded the AM for significant services to the superannuation sector, to women and to trade unions.